neondatabase/website/content/docs/guides/wundergraph.md

 In your local project, navigate to the `pages` directory and open the `index` file.

-In the index file, make the following three changes:
+In the index file, make the following three changes or replace the existing code with the code shown below:

 - Get the data from the `Users` endpoint using the `UseQuery` hook.
 - On line 62, update the copy to read: "This is the result of your **Users** Query".